L. Song Richardson

-Leah Song Richardson (born 1967/1968) is an American lawyer, legal scholar, and higher education administrator who is currently president of Colorado College.
-She was previously dean and a chancellor's professor of law of the University of California, Irvine School of Law.
+Leah Song Richardson (born 1967/1968) is an American lawyer, legal scholar, and higher education administrator who was formerly president of Colorado College.
+Before becoming president of Colorado College, she was dean and a chancellor's professor of law of the University of California, Irvine School of Law.
+After leaving her role as president of Colorado College, she returned to being a professor of law at the University of California, Irvine School of Law.

-In 2022, it was suggested by The Washington Post that Richardson was a possible Joe Biden Supreme Court candidate to succeed retiring Justice Stephen Breyer.
+On February 7, 2024, Richardson announced that she would leave her role as President of Colorado College effective June 30, 2024.

 Education

 Richardson earned a Bachelor of Arts degree from Harvard University and a Juris Doctor from Yale Law School.

 Career

-Prior to academia, Richardson worked as a public defender and was a partner at a criminal law firm.
+Prior to academia, Richardson worked as a public defender and was a partner at the law firm of Schroeter Goldmark & Bender, where she practiced criminal defense.
 She was also an assistant counsel at the NAACP Legal Defense and Educational Fund.

 Richardson assumed the role of UC Irvine School of Law's interim dean on July 1, 2017, replacing the school's founding dean, Erwin Chemerinsky.
 In January 2018, she was appointed the school's second dean.
 At the time of her appointment, she was the only woman of color to lead a top-30 law school.
 On December 9, 2020, Colorado College announced that Richardson had accepted the post of president of the college; she began her position on July 1, 2021.
 She is the first woman of color to serve as the school's president.
+Richardson served as President of Colorado College until June 30, 2024, when she resigned to return to her role as Professor of law at the University of California, Irvine School of Law.

+On February 7, 2024, it was announced that Richardson would resign her position as President of Colorado College effective June 30, 2024, and return to her role as professor of law at the University of California, Irvine School of Law.